ekspla/Pitot_GPS_Sensor_Logger/README.md

 Air speed was calibrated by using Pitot coefficient and an offset of differential pressure.
 Its accuracy was tested in a foggy morning around dawn (no wind / no sunlight).
-See the correlation map below.
+See almost perfect fit in the correlation map below.
 The tiny deviation from the diagonal line in 10-20 km/h range may be caused by headwinds of oncoming cars.

 ![FIG1](https://github.com/ekspla/Pitot_GPS_Sensor_Logger/assets/23088524/f7df4ba7-1bcd-483e-b431-faf6cff3856e "Fig1_Test_Calibration")